UNeMo: Collaborative Visual-Language Reasoning and Navigation via a Multimodal World Model: Appendix

-\textbf{Dense Visual Prediction:} Utilizes the current topological node encoding $\mathcal{V}_t$ to predict the dense representation of visual observations at candidate nodes.
+Utilizes the current topological node encoding $\mathcal{V}_t$ to predict the dense representation of visual observations at candidate nodes.
 The target representation is obtained via Vision Transformer (ViT) from next-state visual observations $O_{t+1}$:

 where $\hat{S}^{o}_{t+1} \in \mathbb{R}^{257 \times 1408}$ denotes the predicted dense representation, $S^{o}_{t+1}$ represents the actual visual embedding acquired after action execution.